warestack/terraform-gcp-compute-instance/README.md

-# cloud-computing-lab-6-terraform
+# terraform-gcp-compute-instance

-Infra provisioned by Terraform in Google Cloud
+This is a sample Terraform configuration for creating a compute instance and its VPC network and firewall rules in GCP.
+This is the minimum configuration to demonstrate the Continuous Deployment pipeline of any Web application (e.g. [flask-app](https://github.com/warestack/gcp-continious-deployment)) on GCP compute instances using Docker and GitHub workflows.

-### Prerequisites
+## Prerequisites

 * Gcloud CLI
 * Kubectl

-**Config Gcloud CLI**
+### Config Gcloud CLI

 Be authenticated using the commands below.
-*infrastructure is provisioned in `europe-west2` region.
-You can use your desired region by adjusting the `TF_VAR_region` variable in the main workflow

 ```bash
 gcloud init